larsmagne/ewp/README.md

 * TAB:     In the Categories header, provide category completion.

 * M-x ewp-set-featured-image: Set the featured image to image under point.
+* M-x ewp-remove-html-layer: Remove one layer of HTML tagging.

 ## ewp-list-media-mode: